soibkhon/wheelchair_description/README.md

 # wheelchair_description
 Autonomous wheelchair description with lidar placement.
-All wheels are moveable, and the leg-rest "
+All wheels are moveable, and the leg-rest "lip" can be moved up to make wheelchair smaller